 Who can receive Padcev?

 Enfortumab vedotin may be used in the treatment of patients with locally advanced or metastatic bladder cancer who received prior treatment with either a PD-1 inhibitor or a PD-L1 inhibitor (forms of immunotherapy), and platinum-based chemotherapy.
+It may also be used to treat patients with locally advanced or metastatic bladder cancer who are unable to receive cisplatin chemotherapy and have already received at least one previous treatment.
 Locally advanced typically means the cancer has spread beyond the bladder within the bladder region (i.e. to nearby lymph nodes) or has become too large to be removed by surgery.
 Metastatic means the cancer cells have spread to other parts of the body.

 What are the possible side effects of Padcev?

 The most common side effects for people taking enfortumab vedotin include:1